ic-factory/ecic/README.md

     $ ecic new my_project

+and the install the dependencies for your new project using Bundler:

+    $ cd ./my_project
+    $ bundle install

 If you already have an existing project and you want the project to use the ECIC framework, please follow the steps described in the 'Migrating an existing project to use ECIC' section below.

 ### Create new RTL library